Frequently Asked Questions

 Implement Sedai to Continuously Analyze and Optimize

 While Prometheus and Grafana provide powerful insights, manually interpreting and acting on these insights can be time-consuming and prone to error.
-That’s where Sedai comes in.
+That is where Sedai comes in.
 Sedai is an autonomous cloud cost optimization platform that works in conjunction with your existing monitoring tools to provide real-time adjustments based on actual usage.

 With Sedai's autonomous optimization capabilities, you can maintain full control over your GKE costs while benefiting from the platform's smart, data-driven decision-making.